-Thinking how beneficial is giving peppermint water for gassy babies?
+Are you wondering if you should consider peppermint water for your infant with colic?
 Well, the problem of gas can trigger extreme health discomforts in your baby.
 Your angel may experience severe abdominal pain, flatulence, or feel bloated.
 Doctors may prescribe certain medications to minimize the extreme sensation of pain.
 But there are certain herbs to cure the gas pains.

-Peppermint water is one of such effective home remedy to soothe extreme gas pains in babies.
-You can add a few peppermint leaves to a cup of boiling water and then strain the solution.
+Peppermint water is one of such effective home remedies to soothe extreme gas pains in babies.
+You can add a few fresh peppermint leaves to a cup of boiling water and then strain the solution.
 Let the peppermint water cool.
-Feed your baby the cold peppermint solution with the help of a teaspoon.
-The solution brings instant relief from pain, and your baby may recover from the extreme stomach ache.
+Taste the solution first.
+If it is bitter or even minimally strong for your throat (makes you gag, or cough, or opens your nasal passages), it is too concentrated.
+Dilute the solution with more water.
+Offer a small amount, around half to one teaspoon of the cold peppermint solution.
+If the solution brings instant relief from pain, and your baby may recover from the extreme stomach ache.

 A small amount of peppermint water, nearly one or two drops is easy for your baby to ingest.
 As the solution has antibacterial properties, it produces a numbing and calming effect to cool your baby’s stomach upset.

 You can also induce burping in your little one, to get her relief from the build-up of gas.
-Some of the other natural remedies to cure stomach disorders includes, rubbing her back gently.
-You can also make your baby take a warm bath to soothe her stomach muscles and get relief from intense pain.
+Some of the other natural remedies to soothe stomach disorders include gripe water which is also made from herbs, warm cloth to the belly while massaging, swaddling with a gentle rock and calming white noise.
+You can also give the baby a warm bath to soothe her stomach muscles and get relief from intense pain.

 Peppermint water is an ancient herbal remedy to cure stomach ailments including irritable bowel syndrome.
 The diluted solution helps attain a healthy digestive system.
 It enhances bile flow and ensures a healthy bowel activity in your baby’s system.
 Peppermint relaxes the stomach and intestinal muscles and reduces stomach cramping.

-- If your baby’s age is below five years, prevent over dosage of peppermint water.
+- If your baby’s age is below five years, prevent an overdose of peppermint water.
 The methanol contained in the peppermint water can induce a risk of choking in your baby.

-- Pure Peppermint oil can be dangerous to infants or small babies if applied directly to their skin.
-So, avoid direct application of peppermint oil to your baby face or other body parts.
+- Pure peppermint oil can be dangerous to infants or small babies if applied directly to their skin.
+So, avoid direct application of peppermint oil to your baby’s face or other body parts.